top of page

 • Manage potential adverse effects, including dark stools, upset stomach, bloating, diarrhea, nausea, and constipation, by:

-• Increasing consumption of fibre and fluids, and take daily polyethylene glycol (PEG)
+• Increasing consumption of fiber and fluids, and take daily polyethylene glycol (PEG)

 • Taking the iron pill every other day – there is preliminary evidence that every other day therapy may be more effective, and better tolerated, than daily therapy, however this observation needs to be counterbalanced by the potential for intermittent dosing to reduce compliance.